luxonauta/luxacss/readme.md

 ## ☕ Support this project

-Buy-me a coffee:
+If you find Luxa CSS helpful, consider supporting the project:

 - [Ko-Fi](https://ko-fi.com/luxonauta)
 - [GitHub Sponsors](https://github.com/sponsors/luxonauta)

 ## 🫱🏻‍🫲🏻 Contributing

-Please read our [contributing guidelines](./.github/contributing.md) if you want to contribute to Luxa CSS.
+Please read our [contributing guidelines](./.github/contributing.md) to get started.

 ## ©️ License

 Luxa CSS is released under the [MIT License](./license.md).
-You are free to use and modify it for your projects.
+Feel free to use and modify it for your projects. 🧩